-NOSM provides paid parking for Lot 11 for all SP scheduled sessions.
+NOSM U provides paid parking for Lot 11 for all SP scheduled sessions.
 In order to park, SPs require a parking pass and code to enter into the gated lot, which will be provided via email prior to your scheduled session.
 The pass must be placed on your dash.

-West Campus (Thunder Bay)
+Thunder Bay

-Parking is available in the G and R Lots.
-A parking code will be provided prior to each clinical skills session, OSCE, or other scheduled encounters.
+Parking is available in the G (General) Lots.
+A parking code will be provided prior to training sessions, clinical skills session, OSCEs, or other scheduled encounters.
 The parking pass received from the Pay/Display machines must be placed on the car dash.
-This pass is not valid at parking meters.
-SPs are responsible for the cost of parking for training sessions only.
+This pass is NOT valid at parking meters.

-NOSM and the SP Program are not responsible for any incurred parking tickets.
+NOSM U and the SP Program are not responsible for any parking tickets a standardized patient may receive while on campus.

-SP LOUNGE
+SP LOUNGE AND TRAINING ROOM